Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 That feat of monkey-muscle all by itself made the mission possible.
 Just getting *up to the wall* would have been a major challenge without them; the start of its flat surface *had* to be about two storeys or more off the ground.
 And after that, Wilde and his men would have needed to carefully scale a flat concrete slab of a wall, break out ropes and pitons and hoist the dump webs up one by one...all of that would have taken far too much time.
 Ten’Gewek didn’t *need* pitons.
 Or *rope.* Hell, Ferd didn’t even bother climbing at the corners.
 He *ran straight up* the wall using just the fierce grip in his feet, keeping his arms free to wield his rifle in defense of his men, who were stuck on the semi-exposed corners using all four hands.
 The big bastard had by far the heaviest load too, and didn’t bother with any prep.
 He just jumped up like a flea and rammed his toe-fingers straight through the concrete almost like it was cork. *Jesus.*

 The first dump was emplaced without issue.
-They looked and worked rather like an oversized claymore mine, complete with “this face toward target” printed clearly on one side.
+They looked and worked rather like an oversized claymore mine, complete with "this face toward target" printed clearly on one side.
 When triggered, they would explode an electrostatically sticky mess of superconductive fibers all over the shield in front of them, grounding and short-pathing the shield while simultaneously dumping an *enormous* stored electrical charge into it.

 There was absolutely nothing more effective in the whole galaxy at completely and instantly overwhelming a forcefield and leaving its emitters as a half-molten smoking mess.